Ranking hierarchical multi-label classification results with mLPRs: Experiments

-\begin{itemize} \item \textbf{Raw [score]--based methods}.
-The raw classifier scores are ranked by NaiveSort and HierRank, which we call \textbf{Raw-NaiveSort} and \textbf{Raw-HierRank}, respectively. \item \textbf{Clus-HMC variants}.
-Clus-HMC is a state-of-the-art global HMC classifier \citep{blockeel2002, blockeel2006decision, vens2008} that performs classification and solves the hierarchy issue simultaneously.
-We used the R package \textit{Clus}\footnote{The user's manual can be found at https://dtai-static.cs.kuleuven.be/clus/clus-manual.pdf} to implement two versions of Clus-HMC: one version with bagging, which we call \textbf{ClusHMC-bagging}, and the other version without ensembles, which we call \textbf{ClusHMC-vanilla}. \item \textbf{HIROM variants}.
-HIROM is a state-of-the-art local HMC classifier \citep{bi2015bayes} and produces Bayes-optimal predictions that minimize a series of hierarchical risks, such as risks based on hierarchical ranking loss and hierarchical Hamming loss.
-We implemented these two variants called \textbf{HIROM-hier.ranking} and \textbf{HIROM-hier.Hamming}, respectively. \item \pmb{$\widehat{mLPR}$}\textbf{-based methods}.
-Our method, \pmb{$\widehat{mLPR}$}\textbf{-HierRank}, which estimates mLPRs and ranks $\widehat{mLPR}$ values using HierRank, was implemented in an R package\footnote{https://github.com/Elric2718/mLPR}. $\widehat{mLPR}$ values can also be ranked by NaiveSort; we call this method \pmb{$\widehat{mLPR}$}\textbf{-NaiveSort}.
-We add postfixes ``-indpt'', ``-nbh'', ``-full'' to either method (e.g., \Method\/HierRank-full) to distinguish the independence approximation, the neighborhood approximation, and the full version for performing mLPR estimation, as described in Section \ref{sec:mLPR_estimation} \end{itemize}
+\item \textbf{Clus-HMC variants}. { Clus-HMC is a state-of-the-art, non-neural-network-based, end-to-end HMC method that performs classification while simultaneously addressing hierarchical dependencies \citep{blockeel2002, blockeel2006decision, vens2008, schietgat2010predicting}.
+We implemented Clus-HMC in the \textit{R} language independently, providing two versions: one with bagging, referred to as \textbf{ClusHMC-bagging}, and another without ensembling, referred to as \textbf{ClusHMC-vanilla}.
+We validated the correctness of our implementation by comparing its outputs against those produced by the \textit{CLUS} software\footnote{https://dtai.cs.kuleuven.be/software/clus/}}. \item \textbf{HIROM variants}.
+HIROM is a state-of-the-art two-stage HMC classifier \citep{bi2015bayes} and produces Bayes-optimal predictions that minimize a series of hierarchical risks, such as risks based on hierarchical ranking loss and hierarchical Hamming loss.
+We implemented two variants of HIROM in the \textit{R} language, referred to as \textbf{HIROM-hier.ranking} and \textbf{HIROM-hier.Hamming}, respectively. \item \textbf{C-HMCNN}.
+Coherent Hierarchical Multi-Label Classification Networks (C-HMCNN) is a state-of-the-art neural network for HMC \citep{giunchiglia2020neurips, giunchiglia2021multi}, designed to leverage hierarchical information to produce predictions that adhere to constraints and improve performance.
+We used the publicly available code\footnote{https://github.com/EGiunchiglia/C-HMCNN} provided by the authors. \item \pmb{$\widehat{mLPR}$}\textbf{-based methods}.
+Our method, \pmb{$\widehat{mLPR}$}\textbf{-HierRank}, estimates mLPRs and ranks events based on $\widehat{mLPR}$ using HierRank.
+It was implemented in an R package\footnote{https://github.com/Elric2718/mLPR}.
+Alternatively, events can be ranked based on $\widehat{mLPR}$ using NaiveSort; this method is referred to as \pmb{$\widehat{mLPR}$}\textbf{-NaiveSort}.
+To distinguish among the three approaches for estimating mLPR described in Section~\ref{sec:mLPR_estimation}—namely, the independence approximation, neighborhood approximation, and the full version—we append the postfixes “-indpt,” “-nbh,” and “-full” to each method name (e.g., \Method\/HierRank-full).